Milwaukee RIver Greenway

 Sometimes called Milwaukee’s Central Park, the Milwaukee River Greenway is 800 acres of river valley protected within a mile of downtown and includes 70% Milwaukee County Parkland.
 This grassroots advocacy effort started in 2006 to write legislation to preserve the “viewshed” – the view one has when on the water or along the trails that has no visual intrusions, such as buildings or smoke stacks or power lines.
 You’d never know you were in the city!

-The Milwaukee River Greenway Coalition, working together in partnership for 15 years in 2021, assists Milwaukee County Parks (though an MOU) and municipalities take care of and enhance this natural urban gem for all to enjoy!
+The Milwaukee River Greenway Coalition, working together in partnership for 15 years in 2021, assists Milwaukee County Parks (through an MOU) and municipalities take care of and enhance this natural urban gem for all to enjoy!

 What is the greenway?